ManuelDeLeon/viewmodel/vNext.md

 Drop me a line at http://viewmodelboard.meteor.com with your questions or comments.

 - ~~Use `v-` tags instead of `data-bind`.
 I can't think of a downside for doing `<button v-click="doSomething"></button>` instead of `<button data-bind="click: doSomething"></button>`.~~
 - The performance of searching for multiple `v-` tags isn't good enough, specially on mobile.
+It's not horrible and most apps would do just fine, but it degrades the more bindings there are on the page.
 We'll stay with a single tag but use `db=` by default instead.
 - Allow user to change the bind tag from `db=` to anything else (e.g. stay with `data-bind=`).
 This could be set globally via `ViewModel.BindAttribute` and for specific view models via `vmBindAttribute`.
 - Drop IE8 and IE9 support and use vanilla JS for most things instead of relying so heavily on JQuery.
 - Use ES5 properties.
 So instead of converting properties to functions that you can get by calling them without parameters (e.g. `vm.name()`) and setting them by passing a parameter (e.g. `vm.name('Paco')`), it would just make the property reactive and you would call and set them as regular properties (`var name = vm.name` and `vm.name = 'Paco'`)